Our compliance framework. Documented for partners.

 What Doro does not do

-- Custody, hold, convert, or transmit funds
+- Custody, hold, convert, or transmit funds, at any stage or on any leg

 - Make the regulated approval decision on a transaction